 Organisations must contribute 25% or more to the project.
 This can include voluntary labour which should be substantiated with written quotes, donated materials and/or equipment or other resources.
 Administration costs are to be covered by the applicant and should not be included in the project budget.
-Funding should be expended within 18 months of the date of signing the funding agreement.
+Funding should be expended within 24 months of the date of signing the funding agreement.
+Any extension to the funding agreement must be requested in writing and approved by the Office of Sport.

 Who is ineligble to apply